OndraLipo/students-workshops/praxe-v-TE/praxe_4_rocnik/troubleshooting.md

 ## 2. Permissions
 1. Create folder /management owned by petr:management, user petr can write/read/execute, others have no rights.
 2. Create user jana, she is member of management group and can create files in /management folder.
-3. Create user pepa, who id not part of management group and also can create files in /management foler.
+3. Create user pepa, who is not part of management group and also can create files in /management foler.

 ## 3. Secure SSH configuration
 1. Change ssh port from **22** to **2222**